 The Columbia Gateway Urban Renewal Agency (the Agency), a component unit of the City of The Dalles, Oregon, is the urban renewal agency of, and controlled by the City of The Dalles (the City).
 It was organized in 1990 to assist in the redevelopment of blighted and deteriorated areas within the City through tax increment financing.
-The governing body consists of a seven member advisory committee, which makes its recommendations to the Board of Directors.
-The Board of Directors is composed of the Mayor and City Council of the City of The Dalles.
+The governing body consists of a nine member Board of Directors.
+The Board of Directors is composed of representatives from local taxing districts, the City Council, and citizens at large.